-COMPONENT KPI AND PERFORMANCE HURDLE Total Fixed Remuneration Salaries awarded effective 1 July used as a base for determining value component for 2017 STI's and LTI's Short Term Incentives (STI) and Long Term Incentives (LTI) An overarching review by the board of each individual's performance against agreed performance measures and a review of quantitative factors around the Company's performance and the macro economic environment will determine the achievable percentage (between 0%-100%) of the maximum potential STI and LTI available to be awarded, subject further to the level of achievement against detailed KPI's listed below.
+Component KPI and Performance Hurdle Total Fixed Remuneration Salaries awarded effective 1 July used as a base for determining value component for 2017 STI's and LTI's Short Term Incentives (STI) and Long Term Incentives (LTI) An overarching review by the board of each individual's performance against agreed performance measures and a review of quantitative factors around the Company's performance and the macro economic environment will determine the achievable percentage (between 0%-100%) of the maximum potential STI and LTI available to be awarded, subject further to the level of achievement against detail KPI's listed below.
 This maximum achievable STI and LTI percentage will automatically be 0% in a given financial year in the event of a workplace fatality at any of the Company's operations in that year.
-Short Term Incentives (STI) Combination of specific Company Key Performance Indicators (KPIs) Replication of Specific Company Key Performance Indicators (KPIs) Long Term Incentives (LTI) Vesting may occur after year 2 subject to the following performance hurdles measured at 30 June 2018: Relative Total Shareholder Return (25%(i)) measured on a sliding scale against a select peer group of comparator companies.
-(ASX code: AQG, BDR DRM, EVN, KRM, MML, MOY, NCM, NST, OGC, PRU, RMS, RSG, SAR, SBM, SLR, TGZ, TRY); Absolute Total Shareholder Return (25%(i)); Absolute earnings per share ("EPS") (25%(i)) measured against a pre-determined target(ii) set by the board (as an average across two 12 month periods); and Reserve growth and production replacement over the two year vesting period (25%(i))
+Short Term Incentives (STI) Combination of specific Company Key Performance Indicators (KPIs) KPI 1: EBITDA relative to internal targets (35%(i)); KPI 2: Production relative to stated guidance (35%(i)); and KPI 3: Safety and environmental performance targets (30%(i)).
+Long Term Incentives (LTI) Vesting may occur after year 2 subject to the following performance hurdles measured at 30 June 2018: Relative Total Shareholder Return (25%(i)) measured on a sliding scale against a select peer group of comparator companies.
+(ASX code: AQG, BDR DRM, EVN, KRM, MML, MOY, NCM, NST, OGC, PRU, RMS, RSG, SAR, SBM, SLR, TGZ, TRY); - Absolute Total Shareholder Return (25% (1)); Absolute earnings per share ("EPS") (25%(i)) measured against a pre-determined target(ii) set by the board (as an average across two 12 month periods); and Reserve growth and production replacement over the two year vesting period (25%(i)) (i) Represents the maximum award if stretch targets are met.

-- (i) Represents the maximum award if stretch targets are met. - (ii) Targets and actual outcomes for each of the STI and LTI performance measures will be disclosed in the relevant remuneration report in the year the award may vest.
+- (i) - (ii) Targets and actual outcomes for each of the STI and LTI performance measures will be disclosed in the relevant remuneration report in the year the award may vest.
 This is to recognise commercial sensitivity of disclosing key organisational metrics.